-As part of all data protection legislation data subjects are entitled to request copies of all personal information that is held on them by an organisation.
+As part of all data protection legislation data subjects are entitled to request any personal information that is held on them by an organisation.
 If you wish to find out what information SHARE MAT holds on you, please complete a Subject Access Request.

-If you wish to submit a Subject Access Request, please download one of our templates from either the SHARE MAT website, or from the website of the academy that you are associated with.
+If you wish to submit a Subject Access Request, please download one of the templates from either the SHARE MAT website, or from the website of the academy that you are associated with.
 If you are having trouble accessing the template, please contact our DPO.

-Once you have submitted a SAR we will:
+Once you have submitted a SAR the MAT will: